scala/scala3/docs/docs/typelevel.md

 easy to see that we use the same recursive decomposition of `n` in both cases and that the result types of each case correspond.
-But to prove this correspondence in general would require some sort of symbolic computation and it is not yet clear what the details of that would be.
+But to prove this correspondence in general would require some sort of symbolic evaluation and it is not yet clear what the details of that would be.

 But there is a simpler way: We can _delay_ checking the precise result